Meet Corvus the Crow | EarthSky.org

 One of my favorite constellations, little squarish Corvus the Crow, can be found in the south after sunset at this time of year.
-It’s not far from the bright star Spica – brightest light in the constellation Virgo the Maiden.
+It’s not far from the bright star Spica, the only bright star in the constellation Virgo.
 Learn more about how to find Spica.

 Once you find Spica in spring of any year, you’ll recognize the constellation Corvus.
 It’s always near the star Spica on the sky’s dome.
 It’s recognizable for its compact, boxy shape.
-But this year, in 2017, we have the dazzling planet Jupiter to guide us to the star Spica and the constellation Corvus.
+Spica is supposed to represent an Ear of Wheat, held by Virgo the Maiden.
+If you have a good imagination, and if you’re looking in a dark-enough sky, it almost looks as if Corvus were indeed a real crow, pecking toward Spica, trying to snatch the wheat.
+And thus the stories of the heavens were born …

-Corvus is an easy constellation to pick out in the sky.
-In Greek mythology, Corvus was seen as the cupbearer to Apollo, god of the sun.
+Corvus is an easy and fun constellation to pick out in the sky, and so there are many legends in skylore about it.
 In ancient Israel, Corvus wasn’t a crow.
 Instead, it was seen as a raven.
-In China, this grouping of stars had more distinction as an Imperial Chariot, riding on the wind.
+In China, this grouping of stars had more distinction as an imperial chariot, riding on the wind.
+In Greek mythology, Corvus was seen as a cupbearer to Apollo, god of the sun.
+The website Constellation-guide.com explains that Corvus was:

+… Apollo’s sacred bird in Greek mythology.
+According to the myth, the raven originally had white feathers.
+In one story, Apollo told the bird to watch over Coronis, one of his lovers, who was pregnant at the time.

+Coronis gradually lost interest in Apollo and fell in love with a mortal man, Ischys.
+When the raven reported the affair to Apollo, the god was so enraged that the bird did nothing to stop it that he flung a curse on it, scorching the raven’s feathers.
+That, the legend goes, is why all ravens are black.

 Corvus is a friendly sight in the heavens.
 Along with all the stars, Corvus’s stars will be found a bit farther west at nightfall in the coming weeks and months as Earth moves around the sun.
 Check it out now and watch for it in the next few months.

 The bright star Spica – near Corvus on our sky’s dome – will always be there to guide your eye.

 Bottom line: Use the star Spica to introduce yourself to the constellation Corvus the Crow.